-Home is where the heart is, it’s where you are meant to feel the most safe.
-But, according to figures from the Royal Society for the Prevention of Accidents (RoSPA), the average home holds a host of hidden dangers, especially for the young, the elderly and those who are the most vulnerable.
+Home is where the heart is, it’s where you are meant to feel the safest.
+However, according to the latest hospital admission statistics from NHS Digital, the average home holds a host of hidden dangers, especially for the young and the elderly.